-- Evaluating the design and effectiveness of key controls over the capture, valuing and measurement of transactions, including evaluating the general controls over the relevant IT systems. - 2 Detailed analysis of revenue and expenditure based on expectations derived from our industry knowledge and following up variances from our expectations. - 3 Detailed substantive testing of significant revenue and expenditure balances. - 4 Assessing the competence of each service organisation's auditors, where reliance is placed on data obtained from those service organisations.
+Key audit matter How our audit addressed the matter Reliance on automated processes and controls A significant part of the Group's financial processes are heavily reliant on IT systems with automated processes and controls over the capturing, valuing and recording of transactions.
+This is a key part of our Our audit procedures to address the risk of material misstatement relating to reliance on automated processes and controls included: audit because of the: Evaluating the design and effectiveness of key controls over the capture, valuing and measurement complex IT environment supporting diverse business processes of transactions, including evaluating the general controls over the relevant IT systems. mix of manual and automated controls multiple internal and outsourced support arrangements Detailed analysis of revenue and expenditure based on expectations derived from our industry knowledge and following up variances from our expectations. complexity of the billing systems which result in revenue being recognised.
+Detailed substantive testing of significant revenue and expenditure balances.
+Assessing the competence of each service organisation's auditors, where reliance is placed on data obtained from those service organisations.